-Equations (6) and (7) allow us to decompose mismatch unemployment into its four sources.
+Equation (6) allows us to decompose mismatch unemployment into its four sources.
 The idea is that if we remove, for example, the worker mobility frictions, setting $\alpha_i^{WM} = 0$, but leave the job mobility frictions, wage setting frictions, and heterogeneity in matching efficiency in place, then α_i^{JM} , α_i^{WD} and α_i^{MT} would stay the same.
 Notice that this is probably not a good assumption for the short run, because worker or job mobility or wage renegotiations affect equations (2), (3) and (4) simultaneously.
 In the long run, however, after many shocks have hit the labor market, we would expect deviations because of job mobility, wage setting frictions, or heterogeneity in matching efficiency to be similar to what they were.
 Thus, the question we can answer is what unemployment rate would prevail in the long run, if we removed one or more deviations from the benchmark model.

-The procedure to decompose mismatch unemployment into its sources is implemented in three steps.
+The decomposition of mismatch unemployment into its sources is implemented in three steps.
 First, we estimate the α 's using equations (2), (3), (4) and (5) and data on the surpluses and finding rates (section 3 below describes how we obtain these data).
 Second, given estimates for α_i^{WM} , α_i^{JM} , α_i^{WD} and α_i^{MT} , we use equation (6) to calculate what the job finding rates in each submarket would be if we set one or more of the α 's equal to zero.
-Finally, using equation (7), we calculate the unemployment rate that would prevail under these scenarios.
+Finally, using the procedure decribed in section 2.3, we calculate the unemployment rate that would prevail under these scenarios.
 We refer to this exercise as mismatch accounting.

-The last step of the decomposition is always relative to a baseline level of unemployment, see equation (7).
+The last step of the decomposition is always relative to a baseline level of unemployment, see section 2.3.
 This means we can always estimate the contribution of each source in two different ways, introducing the friction with respect to a baseline, in which the friction was absent, or removing the friction with respect to a baseline, in which it was present.
 In general, the two approaches will give different answers because the alpha's may be correlated.13 More importantly, the contribution of each friction will depend on the order in which we introduce or remove the various frictions.
 In appendix B, we show that the contribution of a friction that we remove includes the contribution of the covariance of that friction with other frictions in place, whereas the contribution of a friction that we introduce does not.
-Therefore, we calculate the contribution of each friction in both ways and average it, attributing the covariance between two frictions in equal proportions to each of the frictions.
-This way, we make sure that our decomposition adds up to the total amount of mismatch unemployment.
+Therefore, we calculate the contribution of each friction in both ways and average it, attributing the covariance between two fric-